InterstellarJS/PlanetTech/README.md

 - Recommended GPU is GTX 1060 and above.

 ## How It Works
 The PlanettechJS repository contains two libraries: PlanetTech itself and CubeMap.
-Both PlanetTech and CubeMap are built using ThreeJS experimant NodeMatrial.
+Both PlanetTech and CubeMap are built using ThreeJS experimental NodeMaterial.
 Additionally, PlanetTech requires you to use the `render` object.
 With the `render` object, you can switch between the **WebGL**: `render.WebGLRenderer(canvasViewPort)` and **WebGPU**: `render.WebGPURenderer(canvasViewPort)`.
 You should stick with WebGL because WebGPU is still very experimental in ThreeJS and can cause issues with each version update.

 - **PlanetTech**: Think of it as the backend.
 It handles planet system management, mesh creation, as well as the generation of quads and quadtree data structures from the `'./PlanetTech/engine'`.